tatomyr/discrete-vector/README.md

 ```
 The result will be `[0, 1, 2, 4, 5, 6, 8, 9, 10]`.

-If you want to combine with an exact number of indexes, you need to specify it explicitly: `vector.next(exactNumber)`.
+If you want to combine the vector with an exact number of indexes, you need to specify it explicitly: `vector.next(exactNumber)`.

 # Installation